Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

 If you plan to cast a curse, it may benefit your spell to use something that smells bad.
 While you shouldn't smell anything toxic or anything that could make you sick (such as rotten vegetables or meat), there are plenty of other things that you may hate the smell of.
 I personally dislike the smell of warm salsa, licorice, and sauerkraut.

 3. The Sense of Taste

-The sense of taste also brings up a lot of emotions and memories, probably because most of what we think of as taste is actually smell.
-Most spells don't have a taste component to them, unless it's a holiday and eating is part of the celebration or ritual.
+The sense of taste also brings up a lot of emotions and memories, probably because most of what we think of as taste is actually smelled.
+Most spells don't have a taste component to them unless it's a holiday and eating is part of the celebration or ritual.
 Sugar, honey, salt, lemon juice, and herbs are common ingredients in most spells, but you shouldn't eat the mixture you come up with.

 Think about including foods that have the same associations as your spell ingredients.
 You could eat a sugary dessert for spells that require sugar to sweeten up a situation.
 Salt is often used for protection, so you could eat some salty potato chips.

 You can think outside the box for the sense of taste too.
 If eating pizza makes you feel comfortable and safe, then by all means include a slice in your protection spell.
 If a specific dessert makes you feel close to your family, then use that.